-Children with Special Educational Needs (SEN)
+Children with Additional Learning Needs (ALN)

-A child has Special Educational Needs (SEN) if he/she has a learning difficulty which requires special educational provision to be made.
-A child is said to have a learning difficulty if he or she has a significantly greater difficulty than the majority of pupils of the same age or has a disability which prevents or hinders them from making best use of the facilities normally available to pupils within the area.
+A child has Additional Learning Needs (ALN) if they have a learning difficulty which requires additional educational provision to be made.
+A child is said to have a learning difficulty when needing significantly greater support than the majority of pupils of the same age or having a disability which prevents or hinders them from making best use of the facilities normally available to pupils within the area.